balinterdi/balinterdi.github.com/source/_posts/2016-11-11-enable-fastboot-for-your-ember-app.markdown

 });
 ```

-As you can see, we only pre-fetch the songs in FastBoot mode.
-In the browser, we
+As you can see, I only pre-fetch the songs in FastBoot mode.
+In the browser, I
 let rendering start earlier, with a "pop-in" effect (which can be remedied in
 several ways in the browser, too).

-The songs now appear in the FastBoot "view" of the app, too:
+The songs now appeared in the FastBoot "view" of the app, too:

 ![Songs present](/images/posts/fastboot/songs-present.png)